joshuamwale/joshuamwale/README.md

 ### Hi there 👋

-✨ I'm glad to see you here ✨
+✨ Welcome.
+I'm glad to see you here. ✨

 * I’m currently enrolled at Moringa School for the Fullstack Software Engineering Program.
 I will be graduating by end of November, 2022 inshallah.
 * I plan to use the skills and knowledge I've gained to solve problems in healthcare, fintech, energy and our African agricultural systems using technology-based products and solutions.